AriPunavuori/XR-Interaction-Toolkit/Assets/XR-Interaction-Toolkit_README.txt

 - Scale x on Grab Interactable to .75f
 - Try grabbing from edges (Snaps to middle of object)
-- Add AdvancedInteraction component to Grab Interactble
+- Add AdvancedInteraction component to Grab Interactable
 - Confirm that grabbing works from all parts of Grab Interactable

 8. UI_Interaction